TFCDiff: Robust ECG Denoising via Time-Frequency Complementary Diffusion: Introduction

 Due to the lack of evaluation datasets, deep learning methods typically rely on synthesized signals, which are generated by adding pure noise to clean signals \cite{bib21}.
 Different methods vary in their choice of noise types.
 For instance, DeepFilter, DesCod, and IDPM only used BW.
 EDDM, CGAN, and LUNet incorporated three types of noise (BW, MA and EM) but trained and tested on each separately, FCN-DAE and CBAM-DAE combined these noise types with equal weights.
 TCDAE introduced a random mixed noise (RMN) strategy, which randomly selected one or more noise types and combined them with uniform weights to mimic real-world noise conditions.

 Despite numerous algorithms, they are plagued by various limitations.
-Many models are designed to use fixed-length sequences (typically extracted from heartbeats segmented by manual annotations), a methodology that impedes practical implementation \cite{bib10}, \cite{bib11}, \cite{bib14}, \cite{bib17}, \cite{bib18}, \cite{bib19}.
+Many models are designed to use single-beat sequences, a methodology that impedes practical implementation \cite{bib10}, \cite{bib11}, \cite{bib14}, \cite{bib17}, \cite{bib18}, \cite{bib19}.
 Most deep learning methods are trained on synthesized datasets that include only a single noise type or a uniform mixture of noise types, failing to account for varied combination ratios and thus lacking flexibility in simulating diverse noise distributions.
-ECG signals are characterized by their unique periodic waveforms, such as P-QRS-T complexes, yet current models generally lack specialized architectures for the frequency domain.
-TCDAE incorporated a frequency-weighted Huber loss function, but still lacked a frequency-specific architecture in the neural network.
+ECG signals are characterized by their unique periodic waveforms, such as P-QRS-T complexes, yet current deep learning models generally lack specialized architectures for the frequency domain.
+TCDAE incorporated a frequency-weighted Huber loss function, but still lacked a spectrum-specific architecture in the neural network.
 These limitations hinder the accurate reconstruction of noisy ECG signals in real-world applications.
-In this paper, we propose TFCDiff for extended-duration ECG denoising.
+In this paper, we propose Time-Frequency Complementary Diffusion (TFCDiff) for multi-beat ECG denoising.
 TFCDiff applies the discrete cosine transform (DCT) to ECG signals and constructs a conditional diffusion model in the frequency domain.
 Modeling in the frequency domain enables TFCDiff to precisely restore ECG waveform details under varying noise intensities while reducing computational overhead by truncating irrelevant high-frequency components.
 To better mimic real-world noise, we adopt a flexible random mixed noise (fRMN) strategy in our synthesized dataset, which assigns random weights to different noise types to enhance diversity.
 In comparative experiments with benchmark methods, TFCDiff achieves state-of-the-art (SOTA) performance in ECG denoising on both synthesized and real datasets.
-The main contributions of this work can be summarized into three aspects: \begin{enumerate} \item We propose TFCDiff, a conditional diffusion model defined in the frequency domain that trains and performs inference on raw 10-second sequences. \item To enhance the quality of reconstructed signals, we introduce a one-dimensional (1D) U-Net incorporating Temporal Feature Enhancement Mechanism (TFEM) as the noise predictor.
+The main contributions of this work can be summarized into three aspects: \begin{enumerate} \item We propose TFCDiff, a conditional diffusion model defined in the frequency domain that trains and performs inference on raw 10-second multi-beat sequences. \item To enhance the quality of reconstructed signals, we introduce a one-dimensional (1D) U-Net incorporating Temporal Feature Enhancement Mechanism (TFEM) as the noise predictor.
 TFEM comprises Temporal Feature Extraction (TFE) and Temporal Feature Fusion (TFF) modules that refine waveform details by reinforcing temporal representations. \item Experimental results demonstrate superior generalization of TFCDiff, with the model achieving robust denoising performance on the real-world ECG noise dataset that is never used during training. \end{enumerate}